thunderbird/thunderbird-android/docs/architecture/ui-architecture.md

 ## 🔄 MVI Implementation

-The UI layer implements the Model-View-Intent (MVI) pattern for state management and user interactions:
+The UI layer implements our modified Model-View-Intent (MVI) pattern for state management and user interactions.
+As mentioned earlier, we use "Events" instead of "Intents" and "Actions" for use case calls:

 ```mermaid
 graph LR